mtybadger/parameter-golf/records/track_non_record_16mb/2026-03-25-MaskedDiffusion/README.md

 - Conditioning: timestep-conditioned denoiser with reduced internal conditioning width `cond_dim=max(model_dim//4, 64)`
 - Batch/sequence defaults: `TRAIN_BATCH_TOKENS=524288 TRAIN_SEQ_LEN=256`.
 Lower sequence length because it's a bidirectional model
 - Sampling defaults: `SAMPLER=ddpm_cache SAMPLING_SCHEDULE=linear SAMPLING_STEPS=256`.
 N.b. probably lots of fun to be had with the sampling schedule!
-- Variational eval: `VAR_EVAL_STEPS=64`.
+- Variational eval: `VAR_EVAL_STEPS=32`.
 I'm interested in whether using more val steps gives better performance, which would be a kind of test-time compute native to diffusion models!
-Validation takes
+Validation takes ~2min on 8XH100.

 ## Metrics
 - `val_loss` is the continuous-time SUBS denoising objective used for training.